splunk/qbec/site/content/userguide/usage/authoring.md

 It is valid for a component to return an empty set of objects if runtime parameters determine that nothing should be installed for a specific target environment.

-## Using helm charts and external data sources
+## Using external data sources

 qbec provides integration to run external commands and consume their output in jsonnet code.
 See the [Jsonnet data importer](../../../reference/jsonnet-external-data) for more information on how this works.

 Note that the [expandHelmTemplate](../../../reference/jsonnet-native-funcs/#expandhelmtemplate) native function is now deprecated in favor of the data importer mechanism.

+## Native Helm integration

+qbec provides native support for Helm3, allowing you to render Helm `values` during runtime via jsonnet.
+To use this feature, configure a Helm datasource.
+See [examples/helm3](https://github.com/splunk/qbec/tree/main/examples/helm3/) for an example component.

 ## Using other jsonnet libraries